 Recipient Hemovigilance

 AABB continues to work with facilities throughout the world on international hemovigilance efforts.
-Through its expert committees, AABB collaborates with government agencies and international organizations to establish and promote standard definitions related to transfusion reactions.
+Through its expert-led committees, AABB collaborates with government agencies and international organizations to establish and promote standard definitions related to transfusion reactions.
 Additionally, AABB committees develop education and support research to further the goals of hemovigilance.

 Under-Transfusion Incident Codes